American Airlines to move forward with upgrades to Tech-Ops Tulsa, local executive says

 The COVID-19 pandemic and the resultant drop in passenger demand have thrown American and the industry into a tailspin.
 American recently reported a third-quarter loss of $2.4 billion, and last month when the federal government failed to extend the CARES Act payroll support program, it began furloughing 19,000 employees nationwide.

-A total of 169 people were furloughed at Tech Ops-Tulsa, and a union official said an additional 325 local employees left via an early-out program, leaving the facility with about 5,200 workers, Olund said.
-All of those furloughed in Tulsa had been hired in early 2020 and were part of a 600-employee addition announced last year, he said.
+A total of 169 people were furloughed at Tech Ops-Tulsa, and an additional 375 local employees left via an early-out program, leaving the facility with about 5,200 workers, American Airlines said.
+All of those furloughed in Tulsa had been hired in early 2020 and were part of a 600-employee addition announced last year, Olund said.

 Moreover, the decreased travel hastened the “overnight” retirements of more than 100 aircraft from American’s fleet, including the Boeing 757, Boeing 767, Embraer E190 and Airbus A330-300, Olund said.